alexwlchan/ideas-for-inclusive-events/src/_ideas/wheelchair-accessibility.md

     How big are the lifts?

 *   How wide are the doorways?
-    If the main venue is some way inside a building, what’s the narrowest doorway you need to get to the main conference area?
+    If the main area is some way inside a building, what’s the narrowest doorway you need to get there?

 *   Are there wheelchair spaces inside the auditorium?
     How wide are the aisles between the seats?